Brain Injuries and Personality Changes

 How Traumatic Brain Injury Can Change Your Personality

-Personality changes are very common after a traumatic brain injury, because brain injury affects how people understand and process information.
-It’s not an exaggeration to say that a person who has suffered a traumatic brain injury is just not the same person they once were.
+Personality changes are very common after a traumatic brain injury (TBI), because brain injury affects how people understand and process information.
+It’s not an exaggeration to say that a person who has suffered a TBI is just not the same person they once were.

 Below, our experienced brain attorneys will discuss the way that a brain injury may affect a victim’s personality.
-If you or a loved one has suffered a brain injury, you may be entitled to compensation.
-The brain injury attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about traumatic brain injuries.
+If you or a loved one has suffered a TBI, you may be entitled to compensation.
+West Coast Trial Lawyers is always here to answer any questions you may have about TBI.

-After a traumatic brain injury, personality changes typically originate from either:
+After a TBI, personality changes typically originate from either:

 - Specific and tangible changes to the way a victim’s brain expresses, understands, and experiences emotions.
 This makes it very hard for brain injury victims to ever live a normal emotional life.